herman-hellenes/herman-hellenes.github.io/undone_posts/2017-08-28-Classification-Measure-Performance.md

   <img width="400" height="200" src="/figs/classification_measure/confusion_matrix_1.png">
 </p>

 The above figure represent the *confusion matrix*, which summarize up the outcome of our the binary classification problem.
 Note that we often deal with a model that outputs a range of how likely it consider a certain lable to be correct.
 Let us choose this range to be between 0 and 1.
 In order to match this with a binary label, we have to introduce a *cut-off*.
 For example, we can say that all outputs above 0.5 correspond to the positive label, and below correspond to the negative.
-How we choose this cut-off is important, as we will see later.
+Thus we have a new dimension to our problem; the cut-off.
+How we choose this cut-off is important we will see later on.

+## Ratios from the confusion matrix

 Back to the confusion matrix; say we try to test the model with 100 positive observation, and 100 negative observations.
 In total we then deal with 200 costumers, like George, as in the figure above.
 Now things are becoming interesting, since we will need a lot of observations to find anything statistical significant about our model performance.
 Let's consider the following result